Nortech

 from nortech import Nortech

-from nortech.core.values.division import DivisionInput
+from nortech.metadata.values.division import DivisionInput

 nortech = Nortech()